-Dolce & Gabbana Fall Winter 2019-2020 Milan.
+Dolce & Gabbana Fall Winter 2019-2020 Milan (details of the collection).
 The New collection of Dolce & Gabanna for Fall-Winter 2019-2020 presented at Milan Fashion Week is a story, very special story related to history of Italy.

 A collection of more than 140 looks, which spread from tuxedo and men’s suits to wedding dresses, for the first time with a more than one model.

 Dolce & Gabbana gave the fashion world an encyclopedic review of their artisanal credentials with an expansive show of 127 looks.